-GRA 130 Introduction to Photography (2-0)
+GRA 130 Introduction to Photography (2-0) 2 crs.
 Explores beginning fundamentals of photography, its history, and the development of photography in both commercial and creative usage.
-Presents a past and present use of photography focusing on techniques and applications in a conventional camera-based environment as well as the digital photographic arena.
+Presents a past and present use of photography focusing on techniques and applications in a conventional camera-based environment emphasizing the digital photographic arena.

 GRA 131 Digital Photography I (2-2) 3 crs.
 Explores the techniques and applications of digital image capture, manipulating images in Photoshop and outputting digital images.
-Focuses on the technical aspect of digital photography, lighting needs, application use and color management basics.
+Focuses on the technical aspect of digital photography. lighting needs, application use and color management basics.
 Project based instruction utilizing basic photographic concepts, commercially and creatively.

-Prerequisite: GRA 103 and GRA 130 with grades of C or better.
+Prereauisite: GRA 103 and GRA 130 with grades of C or better.

-GRA 202 Advanced Color Management (2-2) 3 crs

-Analyzes real world color management in the digital and conventional print industry.
-Focuses on advanced under-the-hood technology in color management systems building closed loop systems.
+GRA 202 Advanced Color Management (2-2) 3 crs Analyzes real world color management in the digital and conventional print industry.
+Focuses on advanced under-thehood technology in color management systems building closed loop systems.
 Covers color fidelity, models and the understanding of how devices interpret and deliver.
 Profile building and editing for input and output devices.
+Prerequisite: GRA 105 with a grade of C or better.